lsst/dp0_lsst_io/docs/delegate-resources/usability-exercises.rst

 The goal is to understand how users interact with the Portal and identify areas that may require improvement.
-These exercises were also designed serve also as challenged-based learning opportunities, complementary to the `Documentation and tutorials`_.
+These exercises were also designed serve also as challenged-based learning opportunities, complementary to the :ref:`DP0-Delegate-Resources-Get-Started-Docs-and-Tuts`.

 **Who can participate?**
 Anyone with an RSP account at `data.lsst.cloud <https://data.lsst.cloud/>`_.